Crowdedlight/Crows-Electronic-Warfare/wiki/satcom/radio-boosting.md

 # SatCom
-The satcom module can be set to make an object or vehicle a TFAR booster in range.
-It will show a blue circle for Zeus only of the area of effect.
-Any units within this area will have their TFAR range boosted.
-It can help counteract enemy jammers, as long as you are within the area of effect.
+The satcom module can be set to make an object or vehicle a radio booster.
+It will show a blue circle for Zeus indicating the area of effect.
+Any units within this area will have their radio range boosted.
+The thought behind it is that you use satellite equipment to have up to 4 times the range on your radio comms.
+That does mean that if you are within the SATCOM area of effect, even if you are inside a effective jammer radius, you comms will still be boosted, as the satellite equipment is not being jammed.

+I know this is not really how it works irl, but for simplicity sake this is how it is implemented for now.
+It might change to better be influenced by jammers in the future.